You are here:

 3. Click Update

-For example, if an assistant teacher is assigned to two teacher’s classrooms, enter in both teachers’ names with a comma (no space) between them.
+For example, if an assistant teacher is assigned to two teacher’s classrooms in the same grade, enter in both teachers’ names with a comma (no space) between them.
 Be sure to match the exact spelling and case of the existing groups.

 Adding People Without Portraits